Man Group outflows surge, shares slump

-LONDON Man Group (EMG.L), the world's largest listed hedge fund manager, said clients withdrew money over the summer months at the fastest pace since early 2009 amid "relentless volatility" in world markets, knocking its fragile recovery.
+LONDON Man Group, the world's largest listed hedge fund manager, said clients withdrew money over the summer months at the fastest pace since early 2009 amid "relentless volatility" in world markets, knocking its fragile recovery.

-Man Group shares traded 19.3 percent lower at 193.4 percent at 12:31 p.m. after the firm said clients pulled out a net $2.6 billion (1.7 billion pounds) in the three months to end-September, with its GLG unit particularly suffering.
+Man Group (EMG.L) shares were down 21 percent to a five-week low at 189 pence at 0825 GMT on Wednesday after the London-listed company said clients pulled out a net $2.6 billion (1.66 billion pounds) in the three months to end-September.

-Outflows accelerated in September, Clarke said, making the latest quarter the worst for the group since shortly after the collapse of U.S. investment bank Lehman Brothers.
+Outflows accelerated in September, he said, making the latest quarter the worst for the group since shortly after the collapse of U.S. investment bank Lehman Brothers.

-Man's trading update raises the possibility of heavy client outflows across the $2 trillion hedge fund industry, which has recovered strongly after suffering nearly $300 billion of redemptions during the credit crisis in 2008 and 2009, according to Hedge Fund Research.

-It also raises questions about Man's $1.6 billion 2010 buy of smaller rival GLG, which it bought to diversify away from its main computer-driven fund AHL and enhance earnings power.

 Singer Capital Markets analysts had expected net outflows of $200 million in the three months to end-September.